SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 20 May, 2023 at 09:31:33
+# Last Refreshed - 20 May, 2023 at 18:32:05
 The Latest Activity was a Ride -

-<b>Afternoon Ride</b>
+<b>Bluebell Wood and countryside</b>

-which happened on 19 May, 2023 at 17:25:31
+which happened on 20 May, 2023 at 12:04:04

-Which is 0 years, 0 months, 0 days, 16 hours and 6 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 6 hours and 28 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/9101788979
+You can see it here https://www.strava.com/activities/9107091629

 ## Number of Rides
 How many rides have I done each year?